GerHobbelt/xmail/xmail/docs/Readme.txt

         command.

     POP3S
         Establish a full POP3S connection with the remote server.
+Note that the POP3S port (default 995) must be set inside the external domain declaration.

     Leave
         Leave messages on the server, and download only the new ones.
 In